topwaye/morse/README.md

 There are public batteries and private batteries identified by Session ID.
 A public battery can only be derived from a public battery, A private battery may be derived from a public battery, or from a private battery with the same Session ID, but may not be derived from the other private batteries.

-The arrangement of batteries is like a colored tree, made up of battery nodes with different colors.
+The arrangement of batteries is like a colored tree, made up of battery nodes with different colors, representing the public or the private.

 topwaye@hotmail.com